RokMedves/Vojna/README.md

 ## Structure of Code

+### General structure
+1. main.cc creates a CardGameWar() object.
+2. CardGameWar() creates two Player() objects by composition.
+   The class also creates two card objects.
+One gets emptied out and the other gets shuffled --> Half the deck gets popped to the other empty half.
+This gets passed to the two Player() objects via their constructor.
+3. Players have two decks - a play deck, where they play cards from and a win_deck, which gets the winnings
+4. CardGameWar::play() gets called from main.cc
+   - checks if game is over
+   - calls find_winner() until a winner is found
+     - This compares the two players and determined a winner (via overloaded >, < or ==).
+When the result is known an appropriate amount of cards get popped and pushed from one player to another.
+   - once winner found, give him the cards.
+   - repeat until game over

 ### main.cc
 - Runs the code
 - as of 12/07/2020 also has test functions to test separate pieces of code